DaniXmir/GlassVr/README.md

 like for prototyping or a fun weekend project, or you just scared of c++ lol

 # The Boring Technical Staff...
-the driver is composed of 2 parts, the python "server"/ui side and the C++ driver side, the python side isnt just a frontend, its used in some modes like hand tracking or controller input emulation with SDL3, its sends its data via named pipes, these pipes can also be hijacked if you want to send custom data see examples: https://github.com/DaniXmir/GlassVr/tree/master/examples/python
+the driver is composed of 2 parts(3 with the android app), python "server"/ui side and C++ driver side, the python side isnt just a frontend, its used in some modes like hand tracking or controller input emulation with SDL3, its sends its data via named pipes, these pipes can also be hijacked if you want to send custom data see examples: https://github.com/DaniXmir/GlassVr/tree/master/examples/python